input-output-hk/essential-cardano-content/content/developer/the-open-source-cardano-lottery.md

 The repo has lots of code examples that work on the testnet.
 In particular some key areas of interest may be:

-*   a pseudo on chain random number validator
+*   an onchain pseudo random number validator

 *   a PAB created from bash shell scripts